-Classroom Climate-change — Positive ways to enhancing classroom learning with real-world data and student-ownership.
+Classroom Climate-change — Positive ways to enhance classroom learning with real-world data and student-ownership.

-If I told you we could improve cognition in classrooms by 101%, you’d want to know how, yes?
+If I told you we might improve cognition in classrooms by up to 101%, you’d want to know how, yes?

-A range of research projects into how factors like student-ownership, classroom visuals, and environmental conditions can be optimised have been conducted over the last few years, led in particular in Education by the Learnometer.com project from Professor Stephen Heppell.
-These projects have now reached the point where the evidence for harm being caused to students in sub-optimal classrooms is ready to contribute to an industry-changing transformation in how learners are supported to achieve.
+By 2019, thanks to a range of research projects into office and classroom environtment conditions and student-ownership of their spaces (led in particular in Education by the Learnometer.com project from Professor Stephen Heppell), it was obvious these factors could be improved to boost student leanring.
+In fact, research has now reached the point where the evidence for harm being caused to students in sub-optimal classrooms is ready to inspire an industry-changing transformation in how learners are supported to achieve.

 One of the most well known of these research projects in regards to physical environment was published in 2015 by Harvard researchers with the detailed title of ‘Cognitive Function Scores with Carbon Dioxide, Ventilation, and Volatile Organic Compound (VOC) Exposures in Office Workers’ (1).
 The general findings of this paper were that cognitive functions were 61% higher in rooms with low concentrations of VOC’s (such as formaldehyde), and 101% higher in those that also had ventilation to reduce CO2 (carbon dioxide) levels.

 Other research has confirmed similar impacts.
 A 2010 University of Technology Sydney study (2) found that improved air quality resulted in a 10–14% improvement in spelling and mathematics results.
 A Yale School of Public Health study (3) conducted 2010–2014 with 20,000 people in China showed that some children lose the equivalent of a whole year of progress across their school lives due to high levels of urban air pollution.